miinnyys/agnostest/README.md

 ---

-## Real-Time Synchronization Flow

-1. User submits patient data via the form
-2. Data is validated on the client side
-3. Data is stored in Firebase Firestore
-4. Staff dashboard fetches data in real-time
-5. Updates are written back instantly to Firestore
+## Development Planning Documentation

+### Project Structure

+The project follows Next.js App Router architecture.

+* `/app` contains all route-based pages
+* `/lib` stores shared configurations such as Firebase setup
+* `/public` contains static assets

 ---

-## Design Decisions
+### Design Decisions

+* Mobile-first approach to ensure accessibility across devices
-* Clean and minimal UI for medical usability
+* Clean and minimal UI for better usability in a healthcare context
-* Mobile-first approach for accessibility
-* Custom components (date picker, dropdowns) for better UX
+* Custom components (e.g., date picker, dropdowns) to improve user experience
-* Consistent design system using Tailwind CSS
+* Consistent design system implemented with Tailwind CSS

 ---

-## Component Architecture
+### Component Architecture

-* **Form Components** → Handle user input and validation
+* Form Components → Handle user input and validation
-* **CalendarPicker** → Custom reusable date selector
+* CalendarPicker → Reusable date selection component
-* **Navigation Components** → Mobile & Desktop navigation
+* Navigation Components → Mobile and desktop navigation layouts
-* **Dashboard Components** → Patient listing and editing
+* Dashboard Components → Patient listing, searching, and editing

 ---

+### Real-Time Synchronization Flow

+1. User submits patient data through the form
+2. Input is validated on the client side
+3. Data is stored in Firebase Firestore
+4. Staff dashboard retrieves data dynamically
+5. Updates are written back and reflected in real-time

+---

 ## Notes

-* Firebase config is stored via environment variables for security
+* Firebase configuration is managed via environment variables
-* This project is designed as a prototype for healthcare systems
+* This project is a prototype and does not include authentication
-* No authentication is implemented (can be extended)
+* Designed to demonstrate frontend architecture and real-time data handling

 ---